Expeditionary Learning Curriculum (ELA)

 P.S.
 51 utilizes a balanced literacy approach to teaching reading and writing.
 Literacy components include reading and writing workshops, guided reading, independent reading, shared reading, read-alouds, shared and interactive writing, and word study.
 We use the workshop model of teaching with a focus on reading comprehension.
 Literacy support is provided within the school and an outside staff developer.
 Reading and Writing Units are based on the Teachers College Reading and Writing Project units of study.
 The units complement our social studies and science curriculum and are integrated studies using project-based learning.

-By using Investigations as the primary curriculum, as well as pulling components from Marilyn Burns and Contexts for Learning, P.S.
+P.S.
 51’s math program is well equipped to help students develop deep conceptual and procedural understandings as they relate to the Common Core Learning Standards.
 Students are given daily opportunities to develop and expand their mathematical thinking with the guided support of their teachers.

 P.S.
 51 uses the Full Option Science System® (FOSS).
 This system has evolved from a philosophy of teaching and learning at the Lawrence Hall of Science that has guided the development of successful active-learning science curricula for more than 40 years.
 The FOSS Program was created specifically to provide students and teachers with meaningful experiences through engaging with this active participation in scientific practices.

 P.S.
 51 follows the New York State Social Studies Standards.
 Units are developed using Grant Wiggins and Jay McTigue’s Understanding by Design framework.
 Units are integrated, project-based, and incorporate art, music, technology, and science.
 At the end of every study, each class has a celebration in which students demonstrate their learning through student-developed culminating projects.